 2. Mix masarepa, salt, and baking powder in a bowl.
-Mix milk and water and pour over the masarepa mixture.
+Mix milk, water, and melted butter and pour over the masarepa mixture.
 Mix well with a fork.
 Let rest for 5 minutes.
+Mix in the crumbled cheese.
 Knead the mixture in the bowl for 5 minutes.

 4. Form arepas in the desired size with wet hands.
 I use about ½ cup of mixture per arepa.
 Mixture should not be too wet.
 If the mixture cracks when you are trying to form the arepas, the mixture is too dry and needs a bit more water.
 Make one arepa at a time, with wet hands, forming it with the palm of your hands.
 No finger marks here!
 Spray the side that you will put down on the skillet with cooking spray.

 5. Grill on the skillet for about 5 minutes on the first side.
 You want the arepa to develop a crust on this side before you turn it, so just put it down and don’t touch it for a few minutes.
 Spray the other side with cooking spray before flipping over.
 Grill until both sides have light golden brown marks.
 If you see the skillet starting to smoke, the heat is too high, turn it down and make sure you don’t burn the arepas.
 Remember that they will brown more in the oven.

 6. Transfer the arepas to the prepared cookie sheet and bake for 15-25 minutes.
 After 15-25 minutes, they will puff up a bit in the middle and will turn golden brown.
 Remove them from the cookie sheet and place them right on the oven rack for an additional 5 minutes.
 This is optional, but I find that I get a better crust when I do this.
 A good crust is important if you are going to fill them like sandwiches.
 If you are not going to fill them, you can skip this step.